Charters School

 Charters School is a secondary school and sixth form with academy status located in Sunningdale, Berkshire.

 In December 2006 and December 2009 it was graded 1 outstanding by OFSTED.

 History

 Charters School opened its doors on 23 April 1958 to just under 400 students.
 A service of dedication was held in the school hall on 17 December 1958 and the students were given an extra half-day's holiday to mark the occasion.

-The origins of the school badge came from the opening day of the school.
-The school opened on St. George's Day and Shakespeare's birthday.
-The red cross of the school badge comes from the cross of St. George, the dagger symbolises Shakespeare and the stag is the symbol of Berkshire.
-The badge itself was to reflect courtesy, compassion, chivalry and scholarship.

 Queen Elizabeth made an informal visit to Charters School on 4 April 1962.
 During her visit, the Queen saw diverse lessons, from recorder playing to hammer forging, from a comptometer-operating class to woodwork and metalwork.
 A boys’ handicraft class was also on the agenda.